manueldanze/Project_Massive/README.md

 ---

 >> When you just want to run the Prototypes Client and Server executables, its not neccessary to download the whole Project.
-You just have to download the `ProjectMassivePackaged_MediaNight` and `ProjectMassivePackaged_runWithoutDocker` folders.
+You just have to download the `ProjectMassivePackaged_MediaNight` and `ProjectMassivePackaged_runWithoutDocker` folders from the Cloud: https://cloud.mi.hdm-stuttgart.de/s/rsAEkMZfz3JHBww

 <br>